MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 ### Return value

 A `utc_time` set to the time that most closely approximates the `sys_time` *`t`*.
-If a direct mapping doesn't exist, the time_point during a leap second insertion and the last representable value of `sys_time` prior to the insertion of the leap second is returned.
+If a direct mapping doesn't exist, the time_point during a leap second insertion and the last representable value of `sys_time` before the insertion of the leap second is returned.

 ## <a name="to_sys"></a> to_sys